blinjrm/yotta_financial_sentiment/README.md

 ## 4. Use the model for predictions

 - The data used for prediction must be in the data/prediction/ directory
-- Run the training script using :
+- Run the classification script using :

     *from the shell :*
     ```
-    $ python src/application/predict.py -f new_data.csv
+    $ python src/application/predict.py data_4_prediction.csv
     ```

     *from a python interpreter :*
     ```
-    >>> run src/application/predict.py -f new_data.csv
+    >>> run src/application/predict.py data_4_prediction.csv
     ```

-- The file containing the predictions will be saved in the outputs/ directory as a csv file named *data_with_predictions.csv*
+- The file containing the predictions will be saved in the data/outputs/ directory as a csv file named *data_with_predictions.csv*

+## 5. Test the model on a single sentiment analysis

+You can also test the model by classifiying a single sentence
+- Run the classification script using :

+    *from the shell :*
+    ```
+    $ python src/application/predict_string.py "After a violent crash, the stock doesn't seem to recover"
+    ```

+    *from a python interpreter :*
+    ```
+    >>> run src/application/predict_string.py "After a violent crash, the stock doesn't seem to recover"
+    ```

+- The label and score will be printed to the terminal.